 2013 Hyundai Tucson Review

-The 2013 Hyundai Tucson is a good option for shoppers who want plenty of standard features.
-While the Tucson doesn’t have the most power or cargo space in the class, it offers outstanding fuel economy ratings and a strong safety score.
+While the 2013 Hyundai Tucson doesn’t have the most power or cargo space in the class, reviewers say it offers outstanding fuel economy ratings, plenty of standard features and a strong safety score.

 - "Tucson offers a great blend of maneuverability, comfortable interior accommodations, and a plethora of standard features, making it a solid pick in this segment.” -- Consumer Guide